 Papercuts -- trekking for family pilgrimages

 I love words, but a story dictates its form.
 Sometimes pictures (bottom).
-Sometimes videos.
-I’ve also hosted live TV segments, produced a one-off podcast, edited an Oxford University doctoral dissertation, and co-authored a chunk of the White House's 2015 Strategy for American Innovation.
+Or videos.
+Or maps.
+Or GIFs.
+I’ve also hosted live TV segments, produced a one-off podcast, edited an Oxford University doctoral dissertation, and co-wrote a chunk of the White House's 2015 Strategy for American Innovation.